Gillian Lindsay: Rowing

 Encouraged by her former PE teacher, Gillian began rowing at age 13 while a pupil at St Andrew's Academy, Paisley.
 She trained at Clydesdale Amateur Rowing Club before being selected to join the senior GB international team at age 18 where she was coached by Mike Spracklen.
 She had her first taste of the Olympic Games in Barcelona in 1992, as part of in the women's coxless fours, coming in eighth.
 In 1997, she and partner Miriam Batten took silver in the double sculls at the 1997 World Rowing Championships at Aiguebelette-le-Lac.
 The following year, they won gold at the 1998 World Rowing Championships at Cologne.
 She won silver at the 2000 Olympic Games in Sydney, in the woman's quadruple sculls alongside crewmates Guin Batten, Katherine Grainger and Miriam Batten.
 At the time of her retirement from competition she was Britain's most successful woman sculler of all time.

 Coaching

 She was Head of Rowing at The Lady Eleanor Holles School until moving on to teach Sports science at The Mount School, York in 2014.
-She is currently Head of Rowing at Wimbledon High School.
+She was Head of Rowing at Wimbledon High School.